Paul-Andrew-15/LU-Decomposition/README.md

 Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.

-# 5B-LU Decomposition without zero on the diagonal
+# 5B-Using LU Decomposition to solve a matrix

 ## AIM:
 To write a program to find the LU Decomposition of a matrix.